kdimmler2/NuGEN-Variant-Calling/README.md

 ## Main workflow stages

-1. **Input discovery**
-   FASTQ files are scanned and sample layout information is stored for downstream rules.
+- **Input discovery:** FASTQ files are scanned and sample layout information is stored for downstream rules.

-2. **uBAM creation and adapter marking**
-   FASTQ files are converted to unmapped BAM format and adapters are marked.
+- **uBAM creation and adapter marking:** FASTQ files are converted to unmapped BAM format and adapters are marked.

-3. **Alignment and BAM processing**
-   Reads are aligned to the reference genome, sorted, merged, and prepared for variant calling.
+- **Alignment and BAM processing:** Reads are aligned to the reference genome, sorted, merged, and prepared for variant calling.

-4. **Base quality score recalibration**
-   BQSR is performed using known variant sites.
+- **Base quality score recalibration:** BQSR is performed using known variant sites.

-5. **GVCF generation**
-   Per-sample GVCFs are generated with GATK HaplotypeCaller.
+- **GVCF generation:** Per-sample GVCFs are generated with GATK HaplotypeCaller.

-6. **Joint genotyping and filtering**
-   GVCFs are combined for cohort-level genotyping, followed by variant filtering.
+- **Joint genotyping and filtering:** GVCFs are combined for cohort-level genotyping, followed by variant filtering.

-7. **Annotation and QC**
-   Filtered variants are annotated with SnpEff, and QC outputs are generated throughout the workflow.
+- **Annotation and QC:** Filtered variants are annotated with SnpEff, and QC outputs are generated throughout the workflow.

 ## Software requirements